While we found amazing deals on flights to Iceland thanks to Wizz Air. neither of us had thought about what exactly we wanted to see and do there.

 The sea stacks are said to be trolls.
 The trolls that came out at night on a lovely evening to fish.
 The trolls themselves had such a great time that they fell asleep and once the sun rose they turned into the sea stacks.
 We had 20 minutes here to take pictures.

 Moving on to another stop on our South Shore Adventure Iceland was the famous black sand beach.
 Reynisfjara beach is famous for scenes in Game Of Thrones and many others but the beach is also famous for being dangerous.
 We spent an hour at the beach, there was a cafe, hot dog van and restrooms on sight.

-The beach itself was stunning, there was a mix of small grains of black sand, smaller black pebbles and large dark stones.
-Stefan took us around the cliff edge to show us one of the 2 cave areas, this one was particularly beautiful as the rock has been eroded away but in a pattern.
+The beach itself is stunning, there is a mix of small grains of black sand, smaller black pebbles and large dark stones.
+Stefan took us around the cliff edge to show us one of the 2 cave areas, this one was particularly beautiful as the rock has been eroding away but in a pattern.

 There was plenty of places on the beach to have amazing Instagram shoots including the cliff edge which looked like lots of pillars stuck together to create steps.
 Many people climbed up a couple and stood for a photo.